esm7/obsidian-map-view/README.md

 And if you think your added regular expressions are solid enough, please add them to the plugin using a PR so others can benefit!

 ![](img/url-parsing.png)

+## View URLs

+You can save the current map state as a URL, which will open from other apps or from within Obsidian.

+Click "Copy Map View URL" from the view's "more options" context menu, or "Copy URL" from the map Presets control.
+You can paste the resulting `obsidian://` URL in any local app on your computer or phone, and it will launch Obsidian with Map View in the same view you saved.

+Alternatively, you can paste this link inside a note and make it clickable by making it a Markdown link: `[Link name](url...)`.
+This is really useful for going to a specific view (with its query, map source, zoom, pan etc) that is related to a note, e.g. a trip plan.

 ## Relation to Other Obsidian Plugins